Hierarchical Training of Deep Neural Networks Using Early Exiting: Introduction

 We perform extensive experiments and compare the performance of our novel model with the baseline of full-cloud training, that is the scenario of communicating the input data directly to the cloud and training the neural network there.
 We show in on-device experiments that our method can reduce the latency of training in comparison to the baseline while having a negligible amount of accuracy reduction.
 It improves the training runtime significantly, especially when the communication bandwidth is low.
 The advantage of our method in terms of computational and memory requirements and communication burden is also shown in our experiments.

-Our proposed method is especially useful in online training on resource-constrained devices that acquire their own data from their built-in cameras, like mobile phones or robots.
-It allows training high-accuracy DNNs for the given tasks without the need for having high computational and memory resources, nor to share their private raw data with cloud severs.
+Our proposed method is especially useful in online training on resource-constrained devices that acquire their own data from their built-in sensors, such as mobile phones or robots.
+It allows for training high-accuracy DNNs for the given tasks without the need for high computational and memory resources, or for sharing private raw data with cloud servers.

 The main contributions of this work are summarized as: \begin{itemize} \item We propose a novel approach to train DNNs in hierarchical edge-cloud systems, using early exiting.
-It results in lower latency, reduced communication cost, improved privacy, and robustness against network failures with respect to a classical full-cloud training framework. \item We propose guidelines to efficiently select the partitioning strategy of the DNN between the edge and the cloud based on specific requirements such as runtime, accuracy or memory. \item We conduct a performance analysis and show the advantage of the proposed hierarchical training method in terms of memory consumption, computational resource requirement and communication burden.
-We perform extensive simulations and calculate the latency of different architectures of DNNs when they are trained with our edge-cloud framework and show their superiority over the full-cloud training while having a negligible accuracy drop. \item We implement the system and perform on-device experiments to show the runtime improvements in an experimental edge-cloud setup to validate the proposed idea. \end{itemize}
+It results in lower latency, reduced communication cost, improved privacy, and robustness against network failures with respect to a classical full-cloud training framework. \item We propose guidelines to efficiently select the partitioning strategy of the DNN between the edge and the cloud based on specific requirements such as runtime, accuracy or memory. \item We conduct a performance analysis and show the advantage of the proposed hierarchical training method in terms of memory consumption, computational resource requirements and communication burden.
+We perform extensive simulations and calculate the latency of different architectures of DNNs when they are trained with our edge-cloud framework and show their superiority over the full-cloud training while having a negligible accuracy drop. \item We implement the system and perform on-device experiments to show the runtime improvements in an experimental edge-cloud setup to validate the proposed idea. \item We demonstrate the effectiveness of different parts of the proposed hierarchical training method in the improvement of accuracy, communication requirements and training runtime of the DNN in a comprehensive ablation study. \end{itemize}

 The manuscript is structured as follows: the related works are described in Section~\ref{section:relatedworks}.
 After that, the proposed hierarchical training approach is elaborated in Section~\ref{section:HierTrainEarly}.
-Section~\ref{section:Exp} is dedicated to the experiments and their results and the study is concluded in Section~\ref{section:conclusion}.
+Section~\ref{section:Exp} is dedicated to the experiments and their results.
+Section~\ref{section:ablation_study} presents ablation studies illustrating the efficacy of each component in the proposed method.
+The study is concluded in Section~\ref{section:conclusion}.

 {